ChristosTsil/ChristosTsil/README.md

 - 👋 Hi, I’m @ChristosTsil
-- 👀 I’m interested in Science!
+- 👀 I’m interested in Engineering!
-- 🌱 I’m currently learning Python and SqLite.
+- 🌱 I’m currently learning Python and ML.
 - 💞️ I’m not looking to collaborate on something right now 😝.
 - 📫 How to reach me: christsilis1@gmail.com